 Missing school doesn’t just affect your results, it can also be disruptive to peers as teachers try to recap previous topics.
 It’s also good to remember that the penalties for unauthorised absence can be really severe with parents being fined and in extreme cases – prosecuted.

 Of course, nobody can help being ill and taking the time to recover at home is equally important.
 But with these figures in mind, it’s worth thinking twice before missing school if you’re fit and well but just not in the mood.

-If you have missed some school and feel like you won’t be able to catch up, then put your mind at rest.
+If your school attendance is low and you have missed some school and feel like you won’t be able to catch up, then put your mind at rest.
 The Community Schools have a number of committed tutors all with classroom experience, so they know how to get you back to where you need to be with your studies.

 We design sessions that cater for you as an individual so whether you join one of our small tutor groups or choose one to one tuition, we’ll always make sure that you’re supported in a way that suits your learning style.

 We have experienced teachers who are subject specialists in: English, French, German, Spanish, Psychology, Maths, Science, and Computer Science.
 For more information about the areas we cover and how we can help you, fill out a contact form or call us on 07747 037441.